jorsanpe/cpmbits/docs/documentation/project-descriptor.md

 Use this to indicate the name of a Docker image where the project will be built.
 This allows developers to share docker images where the toolchains and all the compilation dependencies are already installed, so complex toolchain and library setups can be avoided.

+#### targets.&lt;target_name&gt;.test_image

+Use this to indicate the name of a Docker image where the project tests will be built and run.
+Similarly to the `image` configuration parameter, this allows developers to share docker images where the toolchains and all the testing dependencies are already installed.

 #### targets.&lt;target_name&gt;.dockerfile

 The purpose is the same as with `targets.<target_name>.image`, but instead of downloading a pre-built docker image, cpm uses this Dockerfile to build an image on the fly and compile inside it.
 The `image` and `dockerfile` sections are mutually exclusive so if both are specified, `image` will be used.